The offer has been accepted, and the home inspection has been completed. Now it’s time to apply for a loan and secure your mortgage commitment.

 Government-Sponsored Loans: With a government-sponsored loan, the government backs the loan, or assumes the risk for lending you money.
 These loans typically have lower credit and down payment requirements to make it easier for you to obtain a mortgage.

-VA: Backed by the U.S. Department of Veterans Affairs, VA loans require no down payment (100% financing) and no mortgage insurance.
-They are available to eligible veterans, active duty members, reservists, National Guard members, and surviving spouses.
+VA: Provides 100% financing to eligible veterans, active duty members, reservists, National Guard members, and surviving spouses.